RafaelReyesCarmona/TinyTrackGPSPlus/README.md

 For more information see at :https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html

 ### ATGM336H
 ATGM366H-5N-31 is a GPS module that works with UART (TX and RX) signals.
+Based on the fourth generation of low-power GNSS SOC Chips – AT6558.
 Works with GPS, BDS and operates with a range of 5.0v to 3.3v.
-It is an small module (16.2x13.8x5.3mm)
+All on an small size module.

-Features:
+Specifications:
+  * Voltage range (VCC): 3.3-5V DC
+  * I/O Voltage: 3.3V
+  * Standard baud rate: 9600, but can to be changed.
+  * Works with GPS, BDS
+  * LED indication when GPS has a fix (blinking LED)
+  * Dimensions PCB (LxWxH): 16.2x13.8x5.3mm (without header pins)
+  * A-GPS support.
+  * Contains 32 tracking channels that can receive GNSS signals from six satellite navigation systems simultaneously and enables joint positioning, navigation and timing.
+  * Suitable for car navigation, handheld positioning, wearable devices
+  * Can replace Ublox MAX, NEO-6M, 7M, 8M directly.
+  * Output standard NMEA0183 signal from serial.
+  * High sensitivity: Cold start capture sensitivity: -148dBm.
+Tracking sensitivity: -162dBm
+  * Positioning accuracy: 2.5 meters (CEP50, open area)
+  * First positioning time: 32 seconds
+  * Low power consumption: continuous operation <25mA (@ 3.3V)
+  * Built-in antenna detection and antenna short-circuit protection

+Pinout:
+  * VCC: Input voltage
+  * GND: Ground/min
+  * TX: UART connection
- *
+  * RX: UART connection
+  * PPS: Precise Pulse Second; Gives a pulse every second (linked to the UTC time)

 #### AGPS
   * Example to write a Assist GPS data downloaded from de u-blox server to out GPS Module.: https://github.com/gokuhs/ublox-agps